-The financial report was authorised for issue by certificate under regulation 14 of the Local Government (Financial Management) Regulations 2011 dated 10 November 2020.
+The financial report was authorised for issue by certificate under regulation 14 of the Local Government (Financial Management) Regulations 2011.

 1.2 Critical Accounting Estimates

 The preparation of financial statements in conformity with Australian Accounting Standards requires the use of certain critical accounting estimates and requires management to exercise its judgement in applying Council's accounting policies.